Don’t Lose your Rating: Tips for Maintaining or Improving your Writing Quality

 You can check it out here:

 - There is no appeals process for ratings.
-That’s why it’s important to make sure every order you submit is a good representation of your skills.
-We can’t allow a client to pay for poor quality content just because an author is having a bad day.
+That’s why it’s essential to make sure every order you submit is a good representation of your skills.
+We can’t allow a client to pay for poor-quality content just because an author is having a bad day.
 A lost client means lost business for us and lost work for other authors.

 - The way to improve your rating is by writing.
 Articles are thoroughly reviewed during the rating process: By the time the rating is finalized, we have already seen your work and agreed on the result.
 But improving your rating is not impossible!
 The more you write, the more likely you are to get rated again, and the more closely you follow these guidelines, the happier you’ll be with the rating’s outcome.